-Consistent with University requirements, the specialist degree must be completed in six years from the first semester of enrollment at Illinois State, (i.e., the deadline extends through the end of the summer semester if trainee's first enrollment is for the fall semester).
-For example, trainees who begin graduate study in the 2019 fall semester reach the 6-year degree limit at the end of the 2025 summer semester.
+Consistent with University requirements, the specialist degree must be completed in six years from the first semester of enrollment at Illinois State as a Specialist in School Psychology degree student.
+According to the graduate school the deadline extends through the end of the fall semester if trainee's first enrollment is for the fall semester).
+For example, trainees who begin graduate study in the 2020 fall semester reach the 6-year degree limit at the end of the 2026 fall semester.
 The primary purpose of the time limit is to ensure that trainees are current in their field of study when degrees are conferred.
 This 6-year limit increases the likelihood that trainees will progress through the specialist program in a timely fashion.